-Additional long-term equity incentives are provided through the 2014 Employee Stock Purchase Plan, or the ESPP, which became effective on December 17, 2014 in connection with our initial public offering.
+Additional long-term equity incentives may be provided through the 2014 Employee Stock Purchase Plan, or the ESPP, which we suspended indefinitely in December 2020.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Internal Revenue Code.
 Our Board has delegated its authority to administer the ESPP to the Compensation Committee.
-Under the ESPP and subject to certain limitations, all of our regular employees (including our employee named executive officers) may participate and may contribute, normally through payroll deductions, up to 15% of their earnings for the purchase of our common stock.
+If reactivated, under the ESPP, and subject to certain limitations, all of our regular employees (including our named executive officers) may participate and may contribute, normally through payroll deductions, up to 15% of their earnings for the purchase of our common stock.
 The ESPP is implemented through a series of offerings of purchase rights to eligible employees.
 Under the ESPP, we may specify offerings with a duration of not more than 27 months, and may specify shorter purchase periods within each offering.
 Each offering will have one or more purchase dates on which our common stock will be purchased for employees participating in the offering.
-Unless otherwise determined by the Compensation Committee, shares are purchased for accounts of employees participating in the ESPP at a price per share equal to the lower of (a) 85% of the fair market value of our common stock on the first date of an offering or (b) 85% of the fair market value of our common stock on the
+Unless otherwise determined by the Compensation Committee, shares are purchased for accounts of employees participating in the ESPP at a price per share equal to the lower of (a) 85% of the fair market value of our common stock on the first date of an offering or (b) 85% of the fair market value of our common stock on the date of purchase.